Calvino3o/GANapplication/README.md

 # GANapplication
-code for literature pattern recognition and machine learning
+code for lesson pattern recognition and machine learning